Updated

 1. What is asset forfeiture in Nevada?

-Asset forfeiture is when people give up (“forfeit”) their ownership rights to property that has ties to criminal activity.
+Asset forfeiture is when you give up (“forfeit“) your ownership rights to property linked to criminal activity.
 Assets that are vulnerable to forfeiture have either:

 - been used to carry out a felony, or

 Example: Rick uses his car to transport meth, which is a felony.
-He later bought a Rolex from the proceeds of his Nevada drug trafficking crimes.
-If the police discover Rick’s drug activities, he may be forced to give up his car because it was used in the commission of drug trafficking.
+He later bought a Rolex from the proceeds of his drug trafficking crimes.
+If a local law enforcement agency discovers Rick’s drug activities, he may be forced to give up his car because it was used in the commission of drug trafficking.
 He may also be forced to give up his Rolex because it was obtained with the proceeds of drug trafficking.

-Any type of property is subject to forfeiture in Nevada, including:
+Any type of property is subject to forfeiture, including:

 - Land and structures (real property);